9ae/ace/characters/vio.md

 The desire to protect Sicili, it is almost an obsession.
 It hides away the fact that she is very jealous of Sici - reaction formation.

 *Fears*
+*How does her losts inform her fears?*
+Choose one to tackle each series.

+1. **Self**
-- **Of letting people down**, of not being able to protect people she loves.
+  - Living with the mystery of not knowing why she blacks out.
-- **Rejection** she's had so much of it in the past, while attempting to make friends.
+  - Connection to readers who are afraid of their own desires, abilities, or thoughts.
+    - How does religious morality play into their own fears of self?
+    - Can we make it an allegory for the homosexual experience?
+    - She believes she is touched by the devil.
+   - Wuxia trope of "evoporated spirit, enters the demon".
+Is about fear of isolation, power, and getting too deep. **afraid of the truth**.
+`TODO is this fear relevant to enough readers to make it the main thing this character has to overcome during s1?
+Need more examples of how she feels about it.
+We don't need to touch on the cause of the powers but the effects.` That is the purpose of art, you should talk about things that are important to you, that others don't talk very much about.

+2. **Lost**
   - **Being uprooted again** The church has killed both her family and chosen family.
 She is afraid of really settling down, surrendering to any sense of security.
+  - **Of letting people down**, of not being able to protect people she loves.
+  `TODO if her response to disconnect is similiar to how Ada deals with lost, how does s2 play out for them with them dealing with the same thing but coping differently.`
+3. **Rejection**
+  - Not being good enough to protect Sicili
+  - People will discover how weird and socially awkward she is.
+    - It's not something she notices in the moment, but finds out later when she over hears people talking about her.
+    - She doesn't know if she's done something wrong until after, and especially if people are mad because they expect something of her that she isn't aware of needing to do.
-- Large crowds, public speaking (which is what makes her ascension to take leadership of the org so impressive)
+  - Large crowds, public speaking (which is what makes her ascension to take leadership of the org so impressive) `TODO How does this play into her buddying relationship with Zaki?`

 *What do they value in life?*
 **Forgiveness:** has an obsession with discipline, obsessed with learning to control instincts.
 She believes it will be the key to help her gain control over her fugue state.
 Extreme forgiveness is an act of self-control of holding back out baser instincts to hit back.